watermint/toolbox/docs/commands/dropbox-file-sync-up.md

 Upstream sync with Dropbox (Irreversible operation)

+Uploads files from local filesystem to Dropbox with filtering and overwrite options.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: